tillitis/dev-tillitis/hugo/content.castor/_index.md

 title: Tillitis TKey Developer Handbook
 ---

-# Tillitis TKey Developer Handbook
+# Tillitis TKey Developer Handbook, Upcoming Release Castor

+{{< hint danger >}}

+Castor is still evolving, so the information in this section of the Developer Handbook may change and may not always reflect the latest design state.

+{{< /hint >}}

 Welcome to the TKey Developer Handbook.
 With this handbook you can learn how to build and use current TKey device applications (runs on